 I wrote up this summary of how to get started monitoring errors in your app, and how to think through debugging the most common bugs you’ll encounter.
 Let’s get started.

-To capture errors from our application, we’ll need to add the TrackJS tracker agent to the page.
+To log and record errors from our application, we’ll need to add the TrackJS tracker agent to the page.
 It will wrap up our application and the browser’s API to catch errors and send them off to be normalized and logged.

 This doesn’t have to be in the